blackraspberryyy/kippian-wiki/content/PCs/Spraugh 'Splix' Calix.md

 - [Session 42](../Session%20Log/Session%2042.md): [Professor Aufel](Aufel%20Fernquill.md) inspects the staff, and is boggled by it.
 [Splix](Spraugh%20'Splix'%20Calix.md) then shows the [Arcanus Labyrinthus](Arcanus%20Labyrinthus.md).
 [Professor Aufel](Aufel%20Fernquill.md) is understandably confused.
 - [Session 42](../Session%20Log/Session%2042.md): [Splix](Spraugh%20'Splix'%20Calix.md) visits [Professor Aufel](Aufel%20Fernquill.md) and asks the professor to teach him an evocation spell.
 [Professor Aufel](Aufel%20Fernquill.md) asks for a thorough inspection of the [Ymerald Staff](Ymerald%20Staff.md) in exchange.
 - [Session 43](../Session%20Log/Session%2043.md): [Splix](Spraugh%20'Splix'%20Calix.md) casts Locate Creature, and finds a similar creature near the [Ironfleet Compound](Ironfleet%20Compound.md).
+- [Session 44](../Session%20Log/Session%2044.md): [Splix](Spraugh%20'Splix'%20Calix.md) recalls that there is a spell that could modify the memory of a large group of people, but the modification must be extremely subtle.
+- [Session 44](../Session%20Log/Session%2044.md): [Splix](Spraugh%20'Splix'%20Calix.md) further explains that such powerful enchantment can only be cast by an [Eladrin](The%20Eladrin.md).
+- [Session 44](../Session%20Log/Session%2044.md): [Splix](Spraugh%20'Splix'%20Calix.md) casts Alarm spell to check for intruders in a rather unguarded part of the [compound](Ironfleet%20Compound.md).
+- [Session 45](../Session%20Log/Session%2045.md): [Splix](Spraugh%20'Splix'%20Calix.md) sets another Alarm spell.

 ## All Entries
 - [Session 13](../../Session%2013.md): [Splix](Spraugh%20'Splix'%20Calix.md)